 International and interprovincial trade impediments, including unnecessary red tape, cost businesses and investors time and money.

-Under the NWPTA, the Governments of British Columbia, Alberta and Saskatchewan have committed to:
+Under the NWPTA, the Governments of British Columbia, Alberta, Saskatchewan and Manitoba:

-• Make it easier for professionals and tradespeople to have their qualifications recognized.
+• Made it easier for professionals and tradespeople to have their qualifications recognized.

-• Lower the thresholds for open and non-discriminatory government procurement, which will provide businesses with more bidding opportunities.
+• Lowered the thresholds for open and non-discriminatory government procurement, which will provide will businesses with more bidding opportunities.

-• Introduce monetary penalties against governments that willfully disregard their commitments.
+• Introduced monetary penalties against governments that willfully disregard their commitments.

-Once a seamless business registration and reporting process has been established between the three provinces, businesses will be able to operate in all three provinces without the added costs of establishing a second or third office, meeting duplicative registration and reporting requirements, satisfying unnecessarily different standards and regulations, or seeking additional permits to operate.
-In addition, the immediate benefits of the NWPTA will mean that businesses will face fewer difficulties recruiting needed workers and have access to more government procurement opportunities on an equal footing with suppliers from the other provinces.
+A seamless business registration and reporting process was also put in place among British Columbia, Alberta and Saskatchewan to allow businesses to operate in all three provinces without the added costs of establishing a second or third office, meeting duplicative registration and reporting requirements, satisfying unnecessarily different standards and regulations, or seeking additional permits to operate.
+This process will include Manitoba by January 1, 2020.

 Registry Contacts: